The Truth About Meditation: Myths, Fears, and Misconceptions

 Along with meditation’s sudden rise in the West came a lack of information, a great deal of misinformation, and even some disinformation.

 The two most common types of meditation are mantra and breath meditation.
 Mantra involves repeating a sound or word silently to yourself.
 It’s no different than silently humming.
-The sounds are often either meaningless or they may mean something like peace or love.
-Breath meditation is focusing on your breath.
+The sounds are often either meaningless, or they can have some meaning to you, whether it’s a foreign word you connect with, a phrase you want to remind yourself of, or a word you like.

-No God ever said that it’s a sin to spend a few minutes a day focusing on your breath.
+No God ever said that it’s a sin to spend a few minutes a day focusing on our breath.
+Or repeating a sound.
 Quite the contrary.
-God prefers us to be present, observe and appreciate all of God’s creation.
-That includes focusing on our breath and marveling at the miracle of life itself.
+God/the Universe prefers us to be present, observe, and appreciate all of God’s/the Universe’s creation.
+We breathe because of creation.
+It is no sin to marvel and wonder at the miracle of life itself.

 Does Too Much Meditation Cause Side Effects?